xrdocs/ncs5500/_tutorials/acl-s-on-ncs5500-bvi-interfaces.md

 ## Introduction

 In the [previous article](https://xrdocs.io/ncs5500/tutorials/access-list-enhancements-on-ncs5500-j2-based-platforms/), we introduced the ACL enhancements on NCS5500 based on J2 chipsets.
-In this article, we will introduce the ACL implementation on NCS5500 w.r.t to BVI interfaces.
+Now we will understand the ACL implementation on NCS5500 w.r.t to BVI interfaces.
 We will cover all the systems based on J/J+ and J2.

 ## Quick Recap: Bridged Virtual Interface - BVI